Designing Human-AI Collaboration to Support Learning in Counterspeech Writing: Related work

 \subsection{Ownership in Human-AI Collaboration}

-Previous research has demonstrated that ownership extends beyond physical or tangible objects, encompassing everything from people to text to ideas \cite{Heider1958ThePO, 10.5555/AAI29756350}.
-Regarding how interaction with AI systems affects the human sense of ownership, past studies have found that the more people engage in their interactions with AI, the more likely they are to develop a strong sense of ownership over the outcomes of their co-creation with the AI \cite{Louie2021ExpressiveCA,Pierce2003TheSO,Louie2020NoviceAIMC}.
-For instance, in Louie et al.'s (2021) study of AI music co-creation, participants indicated that they felt the final product did not belong to them due to their minimal control over the AI-generated suggestions \cite{Louie2021ExpressiveCA}.
-Furthermore, Draxler et al.'s study of AI-assisted writing suggested that users' perceived control over AI-generated content and their feeling of leadership in the interaction significantly impact their sense of ownership \cite{10.1145/3637875}.
+In the context of human-AI co-creation, studies have shown that individuals are more likely to feel a sense of ownership over AI-assisted outputs when they are actively engaged in the process \cite{Louie2021ExpressiveCA,Pierce2003TheSO,Louie2020NoviceAIMC}.
+For example, Louie et al. (2021) found that participants in an AI music co-creation task felt disconnected from the final product when they had little control or input, which diminished their sense of ownership \cite{Louie2021ExpressiveCA}.
+Similarly, Draxler et al. (2023) reported that perceived control and leadership in AI-assisted writing were key to fostering a feeling of ownership over the generated content \cite{10.1145/3637875}.

-As AI-assisted writing continues to evolve, people are increasingly using with AI to create content on social media; one such example is counterspeech writing \cite{buerger2021iamhere,saha2022countergedi,Mun2024CounterspeakersPU}.
-While previous research has shown that AI can help people overcome some writing barriers in the process of creating counterspeech \cite{Mun2024CounterspeakersPU,Zhu2021GeneratePS,saha2024zero}, studies by Kumar (2024) and Ping et al. (2024) have highlighted that people feel AI, such as ChatGPT, prevented users from feeling a sense of ownership over the words and ideas expressed \cite{kumar2024behind,Ping2024BehindTC}.
-This loss of ownership has also raised concerns about authenticity and ethics \cite{kumar2024behind}, which may limit their willingness to use the generated counterspeech.
+As AI tools continues to evolve, people are increasingly using AI to create content on social media; one such example is counterspeech \cite{buerger2021iamhere,saha2022countergedi,Mun2024CounterspeakersPU}.
+While prior research has shown that AI can help people overcome some level of writing barriers in the process of creating counterspeech \cite{Mun2024CounterspeakersPU,Zhu2021GeneratePS,saha2024zero}, studies by Kumar (2024) and Ping et al. (2024) have highlighted that people report that use of commercial LLMs like ChatGPT decreases their sense of ownership over the resulting ideas or writing \cite{kumar2024behind,Ping2024BehindTC}.
+This perceived loss of authorship raises concerns around authenticity and ethics, which in turn may discourage users from relying on fully AI-generated counterspeech \cite{kumar2024behind}.
+As human-AI collaboration becomes increasingly common in content creation, concerns around user effort, authorship, and ethical implications have gained prominence \cite{10.5555/AAI29756350,Louie2021ExpressiveCA}, perceived ownership \cite{10.5555/AAI29756350,kumar2024behind,Louie2020NoviceAIMC,Pierce2003TheSO}, and ethical considerations \cite{kumar2024behind,Ping2024BehindTC}.
+Prior work suggests that users are more likely to feel a sense of ownership over AI-assisted writing when they remain actively engaged in the creative process.

-Overall, the growing collaboration between humans and AI in content creation has led to an interplay of user effort \cite{10.5555/AAI29756350,Louie2021ExpressiveCA}, perceived ownership \cite{10.5555/AAI29756350,kumar2024behind,Louie2020NoviceAIMC,Pierce2003TheSO}, and ethical considerations \cite{kumar2024behind,Ping2024BehindTC}.
-Our research aims to further explore the relationship between people's effort, perceived ownership, and future behavioral outcomes in human-AI collaboration.